 Food Allergy Tips for Kids for the 3-8 Year Old

 • Lack of understanding and education of both child and caretakers

 • Desiring tempting treats that other kids are allowed to enjoy

-– Be involved: At this stage, parents need to be actively involved in keeping their child on their gluten-free diet or other special diet.
-This means ensuring that all caretakers, teachers, and anyone that may be providing your child with food be made fully aware of his or her food sensitivities.
+– Be involved: At this stage, parents need to be actively involved in keeping their child on their gluten-free diet or other special diets.
+This means ensuring that all caretakers, teachers, and anyone that may be providing your child with food is made fully aware of his or her food sensitivities.
 It also helps to educate these individuals on some easy foods that your child likes and is able to have.

 – Plan Ahead: Special celebrations such as birthday parties or events at school can often bring those tempting cakes and cookies that your child can’t have, right under the noses of your kids.
 But this doesn’t have to be a segregating experience for your child.

 Many schools and parties now have gluten-free or special diet options available, but if that’s not the case, parents can request that there be special treats or they can bring their own for their child so their child doesn’t feel left out.
 In case of the latter, it may be a good idea to check on what treats will be offered at the event so that you can make suitable counterparts.

 – Educate: Finally, it’s never too early to educate your child on his or her special diet.
 Though you don’t need to get into the specifics, advising him or her of what common foods can make them feel sick and why will go a long way in helping them stay away from problematic foods.

 When they’re able to read, teach them how to read food labels and which ingredients contain the problematic foods and which don’t.